marlow75/retropic/README.md

 * VIVID – first pass dithering, colors of the original picture are replaced by retro machine palette, dithered.
 * 320x200 - use 2 colors in 8x8 screen cell
-* 160x200 - use 4 colors in 4x8 screen cell, averege or brightest color are choosed when shrinking width 320->160
+* 160x200 - use 4 colors in 4x8 screen cell, average or brightest color are choosed when shrinking to 320->160

 Exports to executable PRG or to Art Studio (hires) Koala Paint (multicolor).